 High V’s: With safety gear and systems in place, participants climb 20-35 feet off the ground with a partner.
 The pair then stands on two separate wire ropes and hold onto each other for balance.
 They then move farther apart (the ropes form a “V”) along the ropes.
 This causes the partners to rely on each other and to commit to the partnership.
 As the pair walks out along the ropes, they eventually fall and are immediately caught by the team’s support system.
 This event provides the experience of working closely in a partnership where communication and commitment are paramount.

 Flying Squirrel: The unexpected and elated faces of people when they go ‘weightless’ is priceless!
 This event is made possible by the effort and enthusiasm of the team as they pull and propel people to heights of their choice – with a super swing too.
-While typically done with individual ‘flyers’, in some cases this can be done in tandem.
+While typically done with individual ‘flyers,’ in some cases this can be done in tandem.

 Phase Vl – Debrief and Close

-Debrief: At the conclusion of each simulation the team is given an opportunity to assess their performance.
+Debrief: At the conclusion of each business simulation the team is given an opportunity to assess their team performance.
 Discussions involve the poignant insights they gained and how they relate to their work environment and personal development.

-If fear is the mind killer, then heights is the great equalizer.
-We are not designed to be 20 feet above the ground; leaning off cliffs, perching on platforms, balancing on aircraft cables etc. and putting ourselves in (what seems to be) harm’s way.
-Thus, in these deliberately crafted scenarios, people are basically beginners.
+If fear is the mind killer, then the height is the great equalizer.
+We are not designed to be 20 feet above the ground, leaning off cliffs, perching on platforms, balancing on aircraft cables etc. and putting ourselves in (what seems to be) harm’s way.
+Thus, in these deliberately crafted scenarios, people are all basically beginners.
 They are beginners at supporting each other in ways needed to achieve the ‘impossible’.
 They are beginners as they feel butterflies in their stomach and/or mental and physical contractions in the midst of something new.
 In this place, they are coached to pause, center, choose a new thought or behavior that will get them to the other side; which usually includes ambition, confidence, team cohesion, unconditional support…and some ridiculous fun along the way.

 Saratoga Springs, CA – Built in the majestic redwoods.
 Twenty minutes from San Jose, CA.